isomerpages/nlb-biblioasia/_holding-area/Remembering William Lim.md

 In 1981, Lim left DP Architects and established William Lim Associates (WLA) with architects Mok Wei Wei, Richard Ho and Carl Larson.
 This period saw Lim embrace Postmodernism, an architectural style that appeared in the late 1970s in response to the philosophy and style of Modernism, which rejected ornamentation and emphasised minimalism.
 Postmodernism is notable for features such as curved forms, decorative elements and bright colours.
 This shift was reflected in projects such as Church of Our Saviour (1985), Yeo Hiap Seng Factory (1986), Tampines North Community Centre (1989) and Marine Parade Community Building (1999).

 In 2003, the firm was renamed WArchitects following Lim’s retirement from practice.
-It is now helmed by Mok and Ng Weng Pan.[^4] Lim was also the author of numerous books such as Alternative (Post)modernity (2003), Asian Alterity (2008), Incomplete Urbanism (2012) and Public Space in Urban Asia (2014).
+It is now helmed by Mok and Ng Weng Pan.[^4]

+Lim was also the author of numerous books such as <i>Alternative (Post)modernity</i> (2003), <i>Asian Alterity</i> (2008), <i>Incomplete Urbanism</i> (2012) and <i>Public Space in Urban Asia</i> (2014).
 He also edited architectural journals where he delved into diverse subjects, rang- ing from urban planning and architecture to broader topics like modernity, social justice and cultural identity.[^5] He was also deeply concerned about the conservation of Singapore’s architectural heritage.

 Labelled by Mok as “an ‘enabler’ who brought talented people together to collaborate on meaningful projects”,[^6] Lim, together with other architects such as Mok and Richard Ho,[^7] restored several shophouses on Emerald Hill.